-That is a clear indication that growing weed in the shade is the only real solution for commercial growers looking to maximize profit throughout the year.
+That indicates that growing weed in the shade is the only real solution for commercial growers looking to maximize profit throughout the year.

-It is often difficult for growers to decide who has hands-on experience in growing cannabis outdoors to decide on whether to grow in a shade cloth set up or not.
-The kind of care schedule required in the outdoor growing is different.
+It is often difficult for experienced outdoor growers to decide whether to grow in a shade cloth setup.
+The kind of care schedule required in outdoor growing is different.

-Check out these few tips to grow a successful cannabis crop under a shade cloth:
+Check out these tips to grow a successful cannabis crop under a shade cloth:

 Let’s dig in a little deeper to see how a strain can be affected by factors such as light, temperature, and others:

 Photoperiod feminized cannabis can be grown under a shade cloth; however, this comes with some constraints.
-If you’re using natural light exclusively, you should note that these strains flower based on the hours of light.
+If you are using natural light exclusively, you should note that these strains flower based on the hours of light.

-The shade fabric can be light-proof to prevent the natural daylight from interfering with your exposure.
-They heavily rely on the seasons to support vegetation and stimulate flowering.
-If you set up an artificial grow light on a timer to control your plant’s development, the strain will do better artificial light schedule.
+The shade fabric can be lightproof to prevent natural daylight from interfering with your exposure.
+These seeds rely heavily on the seasons to support vegetation and stimulate flowering.
+If you set up an artificial grow light on a timer to control your plant’s development, the strain will do better.

-A crucial factor to consider is that if you opt to grow photo-feminized plants in shade cloth, you will need to train and prune them as they can grow out of control.
-If you are using sunlight, the plants can get tall and spindly, which will force you to do scrogging and topping to maintain a reasonable height.
+A crucial factor to consider if you opt to grow photo-feminized plants in shade cloth, you will need to train and prune them, as they can grow out of control.
+If you are using sunlight, the plants can get tall and spindly, forcing you to do scrogging and topping to maintain a reasonable height.

-Autoflowering cannabis is flawless if you are growing it using natural sunlight.
-The strains do not require a set light schedule for the vegetative and flowering phases.
-Variations in sun exposure will not harm your plants or diminish the yields as opposed to photo-feminized plants.
+Autoflowering cannabis is nearly flawless if you grow it using natural sunlight.
+These strains do not require a set light schedule for the vegetative and flowering phases.
+Variations in sun exposure will not harm your plants or diminish the yields, unlike photo-feminized plants.

-You can plant and harvest auto-flowers in your shade cloth at any time of year as long you maintain the ideal environmental condition.
-There are smaller-sized varieties of auto-flowering varieties in the market to cater to constrained shade cloth space.
+You can plant and harvest autoflowers in your shade cloth anytime as long as you maintain the ideal environmental condition.
+Smaller-sized varieties of autoflowers in the market cater to constrained shade cloth space.

 Though the yields are smaller, you can grow more of them to maximize your harvest in the available area.